danielcspaiva/Bomberman-Clone/README.md

 #### TLDR: https://danielcspaiva.github.io/Bomberman-Clone/

 ## Getting Started
 This project is a Bomberman clone built with vanilla Javascript, HTML and CSS as part of the Ironhack Web Development bootcamp.
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-This project is also deployed at https://danielcspaiva.github.io/Bomberman-Clone/ and available to play.
+You can also[Click here to check it out!](https://danielcspaiva.github.io/Bomberman-Clone/).

 ## Screenshot